|

 invade northern Italy in 452.
 He sacked Padua, Verona, Bergamo, and

-Milan and was fixing to pay Rome a visit.
+Milan, and was fixing to pay Rome a visit.
 But food shortage, disease,

 and Pope Leo I changed his mind.

-and remembered Marcian, the Eastern Roman Emperor.
+Attila checked his calendar and remembered Marcian, the Eastern Roman Emperor.
 Collecting his

 debts was next on the list but first things first.

-There was this girl Ildico who
+There was the girl

 what you think but hey.